 To register for classes please follow the following steps below.

-STP courses are predominately offered by AGC Chapters around the country.
+STP courses are predominately offered by AGC Chapters around the country with both in-person and virtual offerings.
 Locate upcoming classes through the STP Course Calendar

 After navigating to the STP Course Calendar (link is external) find an upcoming course and click on the date to view the class details.